bwestrich/tdd-spock/README.md

 * Ideally, only ONE line.

 ##Optionally add comments to given/when/then for complex tests
-* Adding comments to given/when/then can clarify more complex tests.
+* Adding comments to given/when/then can clarify more complex tests (see `mcwest.ConsiderCommentsOnGivenWhenThenSpec`)
- (see `mcwest.ConsiderCommentsOnGivenWhenThenSpec`)

 ##Use closures to troubleshoot issues with double method matchers